Mulligatawny Chicken Soup

 Instructions

 - Heat olive oil and butter in a large soup pot.
-Sauté onions, celery, carrot until tender, about 5 minutes.
-Stir in garlic
+Add chopped onions, celery, and carrots, and sprinkle with salt and pepper.
+Sauté until tender, about 5-7 minutes.

-- Meanwhile, chop up the chicken breast into cubes and add them to the soup and simmer for another 20 minutes
+- Meanwhile, chop up the chicken breast into bite-sized pieces and add them to the soup.
+Simmer for another 20 minutes.

 I could eat this soup every day!
 There’s nothing quite as comforting as a bowl of chicken soup and your recipe has exciting flavours too!
 Thanks gor a great recipe.